max-mapper/couchpubtato/README.md

 # PubSub Subscribing for CouchDB

 Make CouchDB accept and store pubsub feeds!
+Original concept by @rdfturtle (Tyler Gillies)

 # Why is this cool?